 Reimbursement can be requested for travel expenses, stationary supplies for bid documents, and printing costs of bid or blitz packets.
-Materials must include the ITC Grant logo.
+Materials must include the <a href="https://linear.com/linear.c

 If the presenter is attending a convention or organization meeting, the same travel guidelines as for trade and travel shows should be followed when requesting reimbursement for travel costs.
 A program or agenda from the event must be submitted with the RFF and indicate whether the traveler participated as an attendee or made an appearance as a guest presenter.